If you live or work in Harlow, you can ask questions, directly and in person, at meetings of the Council, Cabinet and some committees.

 We can help you decide which meeting would be the most appropriate one for your question.

-You can find full details of all Council meetings, including the names of all Councillors who attend those meetings, on the calendar
+You can find full details of all council meetings on our events calendar

 Submit your question